univention/univention-domain-join/README.md

 # Univention Domain Join

-This is an assistant for joining Ubuntu computers into Univention Corporate Server (UCS) domains.
+This is an assistant for joining [Ubuntu](https://ubuntu.com/about/release-cycle) and [Linux Mint](https://www.linuxmint.com/download_all.php) computers into Univention Corporate
+Server (UCS) domains.
 It will perform the following steps for you:

 - Create an LDAP object for your Ubuntu computer on UCS
-- Configure DNS (optional, default no)
+- Configure DNS
 - Configure Kerberos
 - Configure the login manager, if necessary
 - Configure PAM